 Pre-requisites CS 374 and CS 361/STAT 361, or consent of the instructor; no biology background is required.
 As most of you did not do your undergraduate degrees at UIUC, you would not have taken these courses here.
 I am not concerned if you are a graduate student in the CS program, since this would imply you have this background anyway.
 But if you are a graduate student in another program, you will need to meet with me to discuss your background.
 The first homework, to some extent, will be used to evaluate your readiness for the course in terms of your background training.
 I will grade this myself and then meet with you if your performance on the homework does not reflect sufficient background.
 In that case, we should discuss options, including you switching to Credit/No Credit, dropping the course but auditing, etc.

-Who should take this class: The course is designed for graduate students in CS, ECE, Math, and Statistics; no background in biology is required.
+Who should take this class: The course is designed for graduate students in CS, ECE, Math, Statistics, and ISE; students from other programs may not have the mathematics training that is needed.
+However, no background in biology is required.

-Undergraduate students: If you are an advanced undergraduate student (in CS, ECE, Mathematics, Physics, or Statistics) and interested in taking the course, please email me to discuss your qualifications.
+Undergraduate students: If you are an advanced undergraduate student and interested in taking the course, please email me to discuss your qualifications.
 I generally do not let undergraduate students into the class because this is a research-focused advanced course requiring many different skills (including theorem proving, implementation, analysis of algorithms, scientific literature reviews, etc.).
 However, if you are sufficiently advanced (preferably a senior with substantial coursework already completed that shows these multitude of skills), serious about the commitment necessary to do this course, and planning to apply for PhD programs, then I may allow you into the class.

 Assigned reading The assigned reading will include papers from the scientific literature, as well as the required textbook Computational Phylogenetics: An introduction to designing methods for phylogeny estimation, published by Cambridge University Press.
 Nearly all the textbook will be covered during the class, and most of the homework will be taken from the textbook.
 You do need to get this textbook, therefore.
 Please check the campus bookstore for availability.
 Students have also obtained the book from Amazon or Cambridge University Press.
 An e-book is also available from Google Play.